ruiqi7/repentance-part-1/README.md

 ### 4.3 Physics

 - Players will collide with the walls of the maze.
-- Player will accelerate up to a certain speed when they sprint.
+- Players will accelerate up to a certain speed when they sprint.
-- Items thrown by the player will collide with the walls of the maze and the ghost.
+- Players will decelerate when they run out of stamina or stop sprinting.
 - Players will collide with tombstones.
-- Players will be able to run through the ghost.
+- Players will be able to run through the ghosts.
-- Walls can block projectiles thrown by the ghost.
+- Walls can block projectiles thrown by the ghosts.